modrinth/docs/docs/modpacks/format.md

 The version of the format, stored as a number.
 The current value at the time of writing is `1`.

 ### `game`
 The game of the modpack, stored as a string.
-The current available types are: 'minecraft'
+The only available type is `minecraft`.

 ---